comorment/containers/README.md

-# CoMorMent Containers

-The goal of the [CoMorMent](https://www.comorment.uio.no) containers repository at <https://github.com/comorment/containers> is to distribute tools for GWAS and post-GWAS analysis in CoMorMent project ([comorment.eu](https://comorment.eu)).
+# COSGAP: A COntainerized Statistical Genetics Analysis Pipelines

+The goal of this github repository (<https://github.com/comorment/containers>) is to distribute software tools for statistical genetics analysis, alongside with their respective reference data and  scripts ("analysis pipelines") to facilitate application of these tools.
+The scope of this project is currently limited to genome-wide association studies (GWAS) and post-GWAS statistical-genetics analyses, including polygenic scoring (PGS).
+This project builds on earlier work by [Tryggve consortium](https://neic.no/tryggve/), with most recent major development done as part of the CoMorMent EU H2020 project ([comorment.eu](https://comorment.eu)).
+For more information see our [preprint](https://arxiv.org/abs/2212.14103) manuscript, [this presentation](https://www.youtube.com/watch?v=msegdR2vJZs) on PGC WWL meeting (Feb 9, 2024), or our online documentation [here](https://comorment-containers.readthedocs.io/en/latest/).

+For an overview of available software, see [here](docs/README.md).

 Most of these tools are packaged into singularity containers (<https://sylabs.io/singularity/>) and shared in the [singularity](https://github.com/comorment/containers/tree/main/singularity) folder of this repository.
 You can download individual containers using github's ``Download`` button, or clone the entire repository from command line as described in the [Getting started](#getting-started) section below.